LeanerCloud/AutoSpotting/START.md

 ### For an AutoScaling group ###

-Since AutoSpotting uses an opt-in model, no resources will be changed in your AWS account if you just launch the stack.
+Since AutoSpotting by default uses an opt-in model, no resources will be changed in your AWS account if you just launch the stack.
 You will need to explicitly enable it for each AutoScaling group where you want it to be used.

 Enabling it for an AutoScaling group is a matter of setting a tag on the group: